HobnobMancer/cazy_webscraper/docs/apitutorial.rst

 Options configurable at the command line
 -----------------------------------------

-The following behaviours of the ``cw_query_database`` can be configured at the command-line in the terminal:
+The following behaviours of the ``cazy_webscraper extract_data`` can be configured at the command-line in the terminal:

 * Limit the retrieval of protein data to CAZymes in the local databaes from specific CAZy classes, CAZy families, kingdoms, genuera, species, strains and/or EC numbers
 * Including any combination of the following in the output, along side the GenBank accessions: